Hybrid Master in Local Food Policy

 - First distance learning phase (phase 1) – January – April

-- Intensive classes in presence (phase 2) – May – mid July
+- Intensive classes in presence (phase 2) – end of April – July

-- Second distance learning phase (phase 3) – mid July – August
+- Second distance learning phase (phase 3) – July – August

 - Internship or personal research (phase 4) – September – December